Mobile-first digital drawing platform

 Personas:

-Therefore, the target users from my two final personas would be those with a more casual outlookMy challenge as a designer was to create a product that could engage this less-dedicated group, and encourage them to see the value in continued learning and practice.
+Based on this data I constructed two personas: the "Curious Dabbler" (a casual user giving drawing a try) and the Hobbyist (a user with some drawing experience looking to continue honing their skills).
+My challenge as a designer was to create a product that could engage this less-dedicated group, and encourage them to see the value in continued learning and practice.

 Example Persona: "Curious Dabbler"